Available in Classic and VPC

 winlogbeat.yml

-- Check the configuration file content.
+- Check the configuration files.

 hosts: ["collect.vcla.gov-ntruss.com:5043"]